Spraduss/TPCx-AI_over_Grid5000/README.md

 For java, just rename the archive "java8jdk.tar.gz"

 # Adaptation to your environment
-Even if I try to make it as general as possible, the file "tpcxai-generation.xml" in "distr/deploy/tpcx-ai/lib/pdgf/config/tpcxai-generation.xml" still contains my username.
+Even if I tried to make it as general as possible, the file "tpcxai-generation.xml" in "distr/deploy/tpcx-ai/lib/pdgf/config/tpcxai-generation.xml" still contains my username.
 It **MUST** be replaced by yours (you can use a simple sed command to do so).
 ```
 sed -i 's/lruellou/your_username/g' distr/deploy/tpcx-ai/lib/pdgf/config/tpcxai-generation.xml
 ```

-# Launch in distributed node (over more than one node)
+# Launch in distributed mode (over more than one node)
 All you have to do is call the setup.sh script with two parameters:
 - The number of loop: only useful when launching the experiments.
 I recommend to use '1' when launching tests.
 - The name of the run : It will create two directories to store the spark logs and the metric produces by the benchmark to choose an explicit name.
 For example, "N4_SF10" when launching over 4 nodes with a scale factor of 10.